roryogorman/visita-galicia/README.md

             * On small devices the 'Home', 'Visit Provinces' & 'Contact' links are collapsed into a 'hamburger' menu, for real estate purposes.
 Test Successful.

 #### Welcome Section:
     - One 'section' centred on the screen giving an introduction to the site.
+Test Successful.

 #### Visit The Provinces Section:
     - Four divs, placed in a 2 x 2 layout.
 Each div contains a stock image, the name of the Province and a navigational button.
 Test Successful.
-    - Clicking 'Find Out More' button will bring you to the Province Description section, with only the information for that Province displayed.SDSDDSFSDGDSGFGDFGDFGDF
+    - Clicking 'Find Out More' button will bring you to the Province Description section.
+Test Successful.
     - Mobile Devices: On small mobile devices, the sections are laid out underneath each other i.e. 1 column of 4 rows.
 Test Successful.

 #### Map Section